Oyon84/prox-portal/README.md

 ## Features so far

 - Dual authentication, Laravel Session authentication followed by PVE authentication over API.
     - PVE User creation during registration, PVE account remains disabled when Laravel account is not verified yet by email.
     - Enable PVE user account when Laravel account is verified by email.
     - Checking for duplicate PVE username during registration.
+- Artisan command nodes:update to import cluster nodes into the database.
 - Dashboard display resources based on permissions in PVE.
     - Create stop start functionality for resources on the dashboard.
-- Artisan command nodes:update to import cluster nodes into the database.
     - Light and Dark mode based on browser setting.
+    - Recent task list for logged in user.

 ## Features working on currently